by Sarah Stewart - Founder & Recruiter

 I feel fortunate to have started my career where I did.
 I began specialising in Architecture, which as a rookie was tricky, but as such a nuanced sector it became clear why an industry dedicated recruiter would gain optimal results for practices,

-Recruiting in Architecture as a rookie was tricky, but I soon realised every individual business and professional had their own specific requirements, It struck me then how much specialist recruitment was similar in principle to the card game ‘Pelmanism’ my gran used to play with us as kids. - just remember where you saw the card when its match comes up.
+It struck me then how much the specialist approach was similar in principle to the card game ‘Pelmanism’ my gran used to play with us as kids, making pairs from remembering where the match card was,

 After a gruelling recession in 2008 where all of the specialist areas of design construction fell to one person (such was the very limited demand) it was time for a change.

-I moved from an international business to an all Ireland company to specialise in Sales & Marketing.
+Moving to specialise in Sales & Marketing.
 I naively thought things would be much easier.
-Who doesn’t know what a salesperson does, and marketing looks like such fun…
+Who doesn’t know what a salesperson does, and marketing looks like such fun!

 It became apparent that I was now dealing with hundreds of niches across two very vague titles.
 I started ‘lifting my cards’ by contacting every relevant candidate on the database so I could gain good knowledge of the market.

 Compared to Architecture, it felt there were somewhere in the region of 100 times more decks.
 While trying to connect with all candidates that had registered with the business before my position was vacated, before the days of LinkedIn I remember my managers curiosity of when I was planning to speak with businesses, He may have concluded that my strategy was just to chat the day away with people about their career dreams and aspirations, but i needed to gain an understanding of who existed in the market.